Natucoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2 Changes the working directory to the user home directory.
 Task 3 Displays current directory content In a long format.
-Task 4 Display current directory contents, including hidden files In a long format
+Task 4 Display current directory contents, including hidden files In a long format Task 5 Display current directory contents Long format with user and group IDs displayed numerically And hidden files (starting with .)